dharp/matk/manual/source/getting_started.rst

     observations = [ 1., 0.14, 0.021, 2.4e-3, 3.4e-4]

-We'll add these to the model analysis using generic names as:
+We'll add these to the model analysis with generic names using :func:`add_obs <matk.matk.matk.add_obs>`:

 .. testcode::